I. Old Cassettes and Broken Records

 IV.
 Night Ocean, with Interruptions

-(Small Infinities was written to be played on classical period instruments; though it is preferable that it be performed with gut strings, instruments of any period may be used to play the work.)
+(Small Infinities was written to be premiered on classical period instruments; though it was originally written with gut strings in mind, instruments of any period may be used to play the work.)

 duration: 24 Minutes

 Small Infinities was commissioned by the Diderot String Quartet.
 It was premiered on the Second Movement Series, May 14th, 2016 in New Haven, followed by performances on May 19th at Holy Trinity Lutheran Church in NYC and May 24th at the National Cathedral in Washington, D.C.

 I was listening to a lot of Schubert as I wrote “Small Infinities,” particularly his late quartets, including the d-minor quartet known as “Death and the Maiden.”
 There is an obsessiveness in these pieces that Schubert transforms into music that feels both intimate and transcendent.
 He wrote these pieces during a sickness that would ultimately take his life, and it is tempting to think of them arising from a deep contemplation of our place in the infinite.